The ERA Bundle installer for Windows includes 2 executable files.

 - Operating Systems can be based on 32-bit or 64-bit architectures.

-- Host Applications can also be based on 32-bit or 64-bit architectures.
-(For example, Audacity is a 32-bit host, while Adobe Premiere Pro is a host based on a 64-bit architecture.
+- Audio/Video Editors can also be based on 32-bit or 64-bit architectures.
+(For example, Audacity is a 32-bit Audio Editor, while Adobe Premiere Pro is a Video Editor based on a 64-bit architecture.
 On the other hand, Cockos Reaper supports both architectures.)

 - Audio Plug-ins can be based on 32-bit or 64-bit architectures as well.